ShaunWu25/FSND-Capstone/README.md

 1. Casting Assitant: able to perform GET both in actors and movies.
 2. Executive Producer: able to perform all the permissions.

-Two non-expired tokens for casting asistant and executive director should be applied in the file of test_app.py to perform unit-testing.
+Two non-expired tokens for casting asistant and executive producer should be applied in the file of test_app.py to perform unit-testing.

 ## API Documentation
 Here we document all available endpoints with example and responses.